This is my video and photo creation kit. Pretty much all the tools I use and travel with.

 This is a sharp beast.
 I sometimes wish it was a little longer (maybe 105 or 135mm) but that's a different kind of lense.
 This is great for portraits and throwing backgrounds out of focus.
 Just lovely.

 I have both clips - the pro and non-pro.
 I have to say: for almost all use cases I would recommend getting the non-pro.
 The pro is just not that much better (and it's even a little heavier).
+But that aside: I love the Capture Clip.
+I can use it with all the plates I use.
+It's great!
+I have one of these mounted to one of the straps of my backpack.
+The second is mounted to my belt.

 These are great for organizing your stuff.
 I use the Charcoal for my everyday stuff.
 Batteries, Manfrotto Mini Tripod, Keys, Money, and a Pen.
 I also use this with the SlideLITE and it's a great little package.
+This is my cable and charger bag.
+It's great to organize your stuff this easily.

 I love the system that PeakDesign build with these little attachment things.
 They are everywhere on my gear.
 Camera, Lens Carrier, Field Pouches.
 It's so versatile.
 Just great.
+The best part: on my camera I can have a strap and then detach it in seconds.
+Where that takes forever if you don't have a strap system like this.

 One amazing mic.
 I love this lavalier - easy to attach, and you don't have any extra bulky sender / receiver.
 Just easy and clear sound.
+Downside: you have to sync in post (or use the long cables and adapter listed as well).

 Great on camera mic - small, does not need an extra battery.